-BDC Conservation would have no concerns with a small number of dwellings in the centre/east of the site, perhaps of an agricultural style (e.g. farmhouse with barns adjacent).
-Anything of a larger density would be contrary to the established character and would not be supported.
-If the site is taken forward for allocation, further information will be required at the planning application stage in the form of initial desk based heritage assessment with possible further requirements for evaluation in order to determine an appropriate mitigation strategy.
-E Potential mitigation: Requirement for pre-application discussions with BDC Conservation and Development Management to inform the design and scale of any future proposal.
-Archaeology: Further information required in the form of initial desk based heritage assessment with possible further requirements for evaluation in order to determine an appropriate mitigation strategy.
-F Potential enhancement: n/a
+- BDC Conservation would have no concerns with a small number of dwellings in the centre/east of the site, perhaps of an agricultural style (e.g. farmhouse with barns adjacent).
+Anything of a larger density would be contrary to the established character and would not be supported. - If the site is taken forward for allocation, further information will be required at the planning application stage in the form of initial desk based heritage assesment with possible further requirements for evaluation in order to determine an appropriate mitigation strategy.

+- Requirement for pre-application discussions with BDC Conservation and Development Management to inform the design and scale of any future proposal. - Archaeology: Further information required in the form of initial desk based heritage assessment with possible further requirements for evaluation in order to determine an appropriate mitigation strategy.

 SITE ASSESSMENT (HERITAGE)

 Site Ref.
 No. NP03

 Site Address: Land north of Bevercotes Lane, Tuxford

-Potential assets which may be affected:
+A Potential assets which may be affected:

-Conservation Area

-Listed Buildings
+- Conservation Area - Listed Buildings

-Significance: This site is within Tuxford Conservation Area and contributes to the character of this part of the Conservation Area and setting of nearby Listed Buildings, typified by low density buildings within areas of open space.
+This site is within Tuxford Conservation Area and contributes to the character of this part of the Conservation Area and setting of nearby Listed Buildings, typified by low density buildings within areas of open space.
 The importance of this is discussed in the Tuxford Conservation Area Appraisal & Management Plan.

 The southern part of the site could accommodate a small amount of development with limited impact on the wider setting, due to its lower position compared to surrounding land.
 The most appropriate would be a small number of 1 or 2 storey dwellings close to the road with long rear gardens.
+Therefore,

-Therefore, Conservation has no concerns in principle with the allocation of the southern part of the site, subject to details.
+Conservation has no concerns in principle with the allocation of the southern part of the site, subject to details.

 The northern part of the site is very prominent from a number of locations given its elevated topography, including from Markham Road and Eldon Street.
 In addition, it effectively forms part of the open countryside when viewed from higher ground to the east.
 Any development here is likely to affect the rural character of this part of the Conservation Area and would not be supported.
 Therefore, Conservation would not support the allocation of the northern part of the site.

-Earthwork bank noted in field to the east (now destroyed) and cropmarks on the NMD recorded to the wort.
-Didge and furrow sufficient recorded eauth of
+Earthwork bank noted in field to the east (now destroyed) and cropmarks on the NMP recorded to the west.

-the NMP recorded to the west.
 Ridge and furrow cultivation recorded south of the site.

-Impact:

-Potential for harm to the setting of Listed Buildings Potential for harm to character of Tuxford Conservation Area Potential for loss of archaeological heritage assets D Conclusions: The southern part of the site could accommodate a small amount of development with limited impact on the wider setting, due to its lower position compared to surrounding land.
-The most appropriate would be a small number of 1 or 2 storey dwellings close to the road with long rear gardens.
-The northern part of the site is considered to be unsuitable for development. Е Potential mitigation: Requirement for pre-application discussions with BDC Conservation and Development Management to inform the design and scale of any future proposal.
-Further information required in the form of initial desk based heritage assessment with possible further requirements for evaluation in order to determine an appropriate mitigation strategy.
-F Potential enhancement: n/a
+- Potential for harm to the setting of Listed Buildings - Potential for harm to character of Tuxford Conservation Area - Potential for loss of archaeological heritage assets

+- The southern part of the site could accommodate a small amount of development with limited impact on the wider setting, due to its lower position compared to surrounding land.
+The most appropriate would be a small number of 1 or 2 storey dwellings close to the road with long rear gardens. - The northern part of the site is considered to be unsuitable for development.

+- Requirement for pre-application discussions with BDC Conservation and Development Management to inform the design and scale of any future proposal. - Further information required in the form of initial desk based heritage assessment with possible further requirements for evaluation in order to determine an appropriate mitigation strategy.